Posted: Tuesday, Jun 9th, 2020

 by Visit Ventura

+Yes, it’s Takeout Tuesday again (the rifling pages of life’s calendar slow for nothing, including COVID).
 Today we steer you toward an American classic.
-And — happy, affordable coincidence — Ventura is home to some of the best burgers you’ll find.
+And — happy, affordable coincidence (you can thank us later) — Ventura is home to some of the best burgers you’ll find.

-Yep, the hamburger is (rightly) an American icon, though the hamburger possibly traces its lineage back, not to a clown, but to Hamburg, Germany.
+Yes, the hamburger is an American icon, and yes, there is a National Hamburger Day (May 28th).
+Maybe you will appreciate your burger more if you know a little something about it, starting with the fact that the hamburger possibly traces its lineage back, not to a clown, but to Hamburg, Germany.
 It is possible that the hamburger, as Americans know it, was invented in Seymour, Wisconsin.
 Note all the hedging.
-Truth is, even hamburger scholars are uncertain about the origins of the hamburger.
+Truth is even hamburger scholars are uncertain about the origins of the hamburger.
 Folks have been eating cooked meat on bread for eons; the association with Hamburg possibly stems from a 1758 recipe for something called “Hamburg sausage.”
 Though other hamburger historians believe the name comes from the Hamburg American Line, a cruise line that served passengers a hamburger-resembling sandwich in the mid-1800s.
 Proving one thing for certain.
 Folks will debate anything.

-Here in Ventura, there are the obvious burgers stars like In-N-Out and The Habit.
+Here in Ventura, there are the obvious stars like In-N-Out and The Habit.
 But while many would be happy to eat at either of these establishments, say, every day for the rest of their lives, a true burger lover might do a tad more digging.
 If not, you might miss Rumfish y Vino’s Wagyu Burger (spurn Jenny Craig and add the fried egg).
 Or any Paradise Pantry burger (so many options, but why not start with The Forager, topped with portobello mushrooms and caramelized shallots, and — yes again — add the roasted poblano chile).
-The Bombay Bar & Grill’s, well, Bombay Burger will make your day — and, should you be big enough to share, you can order it as two sliders.
-The tiny Harbor Cove Cafe, at the edge of Ventura Harbor near the end of Spinnaker Drive, has the kind of burger you remember as a kid — and it tastes even better at a sun-splashed picnic table.
-Finney’s Crafthouse offers — oh, lordy — the Hickory Barbecue Burger (house-made barbecue) and the Impossible Burger (aptly named, because it doesn’t taste like it’s plant-based).
+The Bombay Bar & Grill’s, well, Bombay Burger will make your day — and, should you be big enough to share, you can order it as two sliders (added plus — and innovative thinking — if you’re eating on their outdoor patio, the Bombay lets you park your bike inside).
+The tiny Harbor Cove Cafe, at the edge of Ventura Harbor near the end of Spinnaker Drive, has the kind of burger you remember as a kid — and it tastes even better at a sun-splashed picnic table (breakfast and lunch only).
+Finney’s Crafthouse offers — oh, lordy — the Hickory Barbecue Burger (house made barbecue) and the Impossible Burger (aptly named, because it doesn’t taste like it’s plant-based).
 Social Tap — at the end of Seaward Avenue near the beach — serves the delectably drippy Double Royale with Cheese.
-Just across the street (go ahead, double up — you can do it) Duke’s Bar & Grill has been a long-time local go-to; in part because of their burgers.
+Just across the street (go ahead, you can do it) Duke’s Bar & Grill has been a long-time local go to; in part because of their burgers.
 You haven’t lived until you’ve had the — cleverly named — Whole Ball of Wax.
 On the east end of town, plenty of locals are already familiar with the burgers at Two Trees Cafe.
 If you aren’t, introduce yourself.
 There’s a reason their Classic Cheeseburger is one of their best sellers.

 And — last but not least — thanks for reading to the end, because, even for burger lovers, this may be the most important part.